 In basic research studies, pulsed electrical stimulation has been shown to alter chondrocyte-related gene expression in vitro and to have regenerative effects in animal models of cartilage injury.
 Therefore, pulsed electrical stimulation is proposed to be similar to bone stimulator therapy for fracture nonunion.

-The BioniCare Bio-1000™ stimulator is a device that has received Food and Drug Administration (FDA) 510(k) marketing clearances to deliver pulsed electrical stimulation for the treatment of osteoarthritis of the knee and rheumatoid arthritis of the hand.
-The FDA gave the BioniCare Bio-1000™ clearance after finding it to be substantially equivalent to transcutaneous electrical nerve stimulation devices.
-The BioniCare system consists of an electronic stimulator device with electrical leads that are placed over the affected area and held in place with a lightweight, flexible wrap and Velcro fasteners.
+The BioniCare Bio-1000™ stimulator (VQ OrthoCare) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process to deliver pulsed electrical stimulation for the treatment of osteoarthritis of the knee and rheumatoid arthritis of the hand.
+The FDA determined that this device was substantially equivalent to transcutaneous electrical nerve stimulation (TENS) devices.
+The BioniCare system consists of an electronic stimulator device with electrical leads placed over the affected area and held in place with a lightweight, flexible wrap, and Velcro fasteners.
 The battery-powered device delivers small pulsed electrical currents of 0.0- to 12.0-volt output.
-It is recommended that the device be worn for at least 6 hours per day, and patients are reported to often wear the device while sleeping.
+It is recommended that the device be worn for at least 6 hours per day, and can be worn while sleeping.
 It is proposed that the device treats the underlying cause of the disease by stimulating the joint tissue and improving the overall health of the joint and that it provides a slow-acting, but longer-lasting improvement in symptoms.

 The FDA's 510(k) summaries specify the BioniCare Stimulator Model Bio-1000™ is indicated for use as an adjunctive therapy in reducing the level of pain and: